Can I bring...

 The Fair attracts large crowds, and we want everyone to move at about the same pace for safety reasons.
 Please leave skateboards, scooters, roller skates (including children's wheeled shoes) and other wheeled toys at home or in your vehicle.

 You may ride your bicycle to the Fair, but you may not bring it inside the gates.
-Bike racks are set up at the O'Brien Gate ("main gate") and the West Gate (near the Fun Zone).
-You may lock your bikes at either location, using your own lock, at no charge.
+Free bike racks are set up at the O'Brien Gate ("main gate") and the West Gate (near the Fun Zone).
+You may lock your bikes at either location, using your own lock.

 Small children may be pulled in a wagon at walking speed by adults or responsible older children.
 You can bring your own stroller, or rent one here.

-For the comfort of all Fair visitors, the San Diego County Fair is a no smoking event.
+For the comfort of all Fair visitors, the San Diego County Fair is a no-smoking, no-vaping event.

 Because umbrellas have sharp points on the tip and supports, please use a wide-brimmed hat as a sun shield.
 Rain is a very rare occurrence at the Fair.
 If you must use an umbrella for shade, it can not be more than three feet in diameter.
 Please do not use an umbrella in crowded areas.